Scheduled Date: Wednesday 30th March, 2016

 Note: Boat Return time from Monas Island begins at 2pm.

 Advance booking not required, and registration is on the morning of the hike.
 Finishing time: 3 pm

-Cost Includes boat trips to 1.Gasparee and Monas Island, 2.
-CDA tour of the cave, Island Home gate entrance fee.
+Cost $180 children$120.
+Includes boat trips to 1.Gasparee and Monas Island, 2.
+CDA guided tour of the cave and gate entrance fee at Island Home.

 Note: Secure parking available inside Island Home Car Park

-What to bring: 1 bottle of water, two drinks, hat for sunshade, sandwiches, snacks, medication, etc.
+What to bring: 1 bottle of water, two drinks, a hat for sunshade, sandwiches, snacks, medication, etc.